Quill's Thoughts

 Take this into a real brief

 If this article mirrors the pressure in your own workflow, bring it straight into a brief.
-We keep the context attached so the reply starts from what you have just read.
+We carry the article and product context through, so the reply starts from the same signal you have just followed.